 Sadly not!
-It used to be the case with Yahoo!
-Paid search (formerly Overture, and before that GoTo), but now all the search engines apply "quality" filters to their paid search delivery engines.
+Way back into ancient history that used to be the case with Yahoo!
+Paid search (formerly Overture, and before that GoTo), but now all the search engines apply "quality" filters to their search advertising algorithms.

-It's important to remember that for all their altruistic "do no evil" rhetoric, Google (and the other search engines) rely on advertising revenue to survive, and their systems over the last few years have been honed to deliver the best possible return for THEM from a page of advertising, and not to necessarily deliver you, the advertiser, the best return.
+The search engines argue that their AI driven systems are designed to deliver the best results for advertisers, but it's important to remember that for all their altruistic "do no evil" rhetoric, Google (and the other search engines) rely on advertising revenue to survive, and their systems over the last few years have been honed to deliver the best possible return for THEM from a page of advertising, and not necessarily to deliver you, the advertiser, the best return.

-Now, "quality" score comes into the equation - that's the primary mechanism for giving preference to some ads in favour of others.
-Essentially this works by calculating the return on individual ads: clicks x bid = return.*
+The key for efficient management of your budget is to understand how best to use their algorithms to your best advantage.
+Where your ads appear is based on a "quality" score - that's the primary mechanism for giving preference to some ads in favour of others.
+In it's most simplistic form, this works by calculating the return on individual ads: clicks x bid = return.*

 100 x .20 = £20 return

 Despite ad# 2 bidding 50% more than ad# 1, which do you think gets delivered more?
 Of course it's ad #1, as this delivers the best return to the search engine.
 This is justified on the basis that if more people click on the ad, then it must be more relevant and therefore "better".
 Of course this may well be true - clearly if more people click on one ad over another it must have more appeal.